PedroDelano/yt_transcribe/README.md

 pip install -e .
 ```

-This will install the dependencies listed in `pyproject.toml`:
+This will install the dependencies listed' in `pyproject.toml`:

 * `ffmpeg>=1.4`
 * `yt-dlp>=2025.9.5`